 University professors helped their students find positions, serving as clearinghouses and matching requests for tutors with students they knew.
 Kant was sometimes asked for help finding a good Hofmeister (letter from Wielkes, 15 November 1779, #154; Letter from v.
 Thile, 18 May 1790, #431), and Kant wrote numerous letters on behalf of current and former students.
 Four such letters were addressed to Kriegsrat Johann Carl Linck (1755-1821, Königsberg) on behalf of four different students:

-Kant also helped an early student of his, Ludwig Ernst Borowski [bio], find a position tutoring the young sons of General von Knoblauch in the late 1750s.
-In a letter of 1 May 1784 to Georg Friedrich von Hülsen (#229; Ak.
-10:388), Kant suggests several students to serve as a Hofmeister (the letter indicates that von Hülsen had asked Kant to help him with this).
+Kant helped an early student of his, Ludwig Ernst Borowski [bio], find a position tutoring the young sons of General von Knoblauch in the late 1750s, and in the 70s recommended his future-colleague, Kraus for a position.
+In a letter of 1 May 1784 to Georg Friedrich von Hülsen (#229; AA 10:388), Kant suggests several students to serve as a Hofmeister (the letter indicates that von Hülsen had asked Kant to help him with this).

 La Vopa [1968, 127-28].

 Vorländer [1918, 14].

 Cf. Voigt's biography of Kraus: “... in order to improve [Kraus’s] position, Kant recommended him in 1774 to direct the young Baron von Schlippenbach of Kurland, for which he was assured a very handsome fee” [um seine Lage zu verbessern empfahl er ihn im J. 1774 zur Führung des jungen Barons von Schlippenbach aus Kurland, wofür ihm ein sehr ansehnliches Honorar zugesichert wurde] [1819, 28-29].

 G. F. von Hülsen (1744-1820) was one of Kant's own students when he served as a Hofmeister at their estate near Arnsdorf in the early 1750’s.